shafayetShafee/ggplot2_notes/R/ggplot2_from_Ced.md

         id="toc-how-to-show-legend-for-only-one-geom-when-legend-shows-for-multiple-geoms">How
         to show legend for only one geom when legend shows for multiple geoms</a>
+    -   <a href="#manually-adding-legends-and-using-different-color"
+        id="toc-manually-adding-legends-and-using-different-color">Manually
+        adding legends and using different color</a>
+    -   <a href="#forcing-to-use-different-guide-styles-for-legend"
+        id="toc-forcing-to-use-different-guide-styles-for-legend">Forcing to use
+        different guide styles for legend</a>

-> Disclaimer: This note is fundamentally a copied version of [this
+> **DISCLAIMER**: This note is fundamentally a copied version of [this
 > amazing tutorial by CÉDRIC
 > SCHERER](https://cedricscherer.netlify.app/2019/08/05/a-ggplot2-tutorial-for-beautiful-plotting-in-r/),
 > which I compiled while go through the blog post.
 So Almost all of the